University of Notre Dame Australia: Chancellor and Vice-Chancellor

-The incumbent chancellor is Christopher Ellison, who was appointed in succession to Peter Prendiville and took office in January 2018.
+The incumbent chancellor is Paul McClintock, who was appointed in succession to Christopher Ellison and took office in January 2026.
 Since February 2020, the vice-chancellor has been Francis Campbell, succeeding Celia Hammond who retired to run for parliament.
 The chancellery is located in Foley Hall, designated ND1 as Notre Dame's first building, which was built in 1889 as an office building.
 It is located opposite the Strelitz Buildings, home to a former office and workshop of Herbert Hoover who later became the 31st President of the United States.
-There is also a vice chancellery in Sydney close to the Broadway site on City Road.
+There is also a vice chancellery in Sydney close to the Blackfriars site on City Road.